Activist investor Elliott takes stake in UK takeover target WS Atkins

-LONDON U.S. activist investor Elliott Capital Advisors disclosed on Monday it has taken a 6.8 percent stake in WS Atkins (ATKW.L) after the British engineering and construction consultancy firm agreed to be bought in a C$3.6 billion (£2 billion) deal.
+LONDON U.S. activist investor Elliott Capital Advisors disclosed on Monday it has taken a 6.8 percent stake in WS Atkins after the British engineering and construction consultancy firm agreed to be bought in a C$3.6 billion ($2.7 billion) deal.

-Elliott said in a regulatory filing that it acquired the stake in a contracts-for-difference deal on April 21, the day after Atkins agreed to be acquired by Canadian construction and engineering group SNC Lavalin (SNC.TO).
+Elliott said in a regulatory filing that it acquired the stake in a contracts-for-difference deal on April 21, the day after Atkins agreed to be acquired by Canadian construction and engineering group SNC Lavalin.

 Shares in Atkins closed on Monday at 2,100 pence, above SNC's offer price of 2,080 pence a share.